 - Paschimottanasana - stimulates liver, pancreas, and kidney.
 It is not only beneficial in the treatment of diabetes; additionally, it helps lower cholesterol, and high blood pressure.
 It activates nervous system, calm mind, and relieves your stress.
 Learn more about Paschimottanasana.

 - Ardha Matsyendrasana provides deep internal massage of the abdominal organs thus squeeze out toxins, cleanse, and rejuvenate the body.
 It stimulates digestion, and supply organs with fresh circulation.
 Ardha Matsyendrasana can massage the pancreas, kidneys, stomach, small intestines, liver, and gallbladder.
 Learn more about Ardha Matsyendrasana.

-- Child's pose is relaxation yoga.
+- Balasana or Child pose is relaxation yoga.
 It relaxes your entire physical and mental body.
 Help relieves stress-related conditions.
-Doing this asana, in-between different diabetes asana can improve overall benefits.
+Doing this asana, in-between yoga poses can improve overall benefits.
 Learn more about Child's pose.

 Finish Yoga session with Shavasana

 Well-experienced Yoga Guru’s always end a yoga session with a total relaxing yoga pose called as “ Shavasana,” it helps to gain the most from the yoga poses you have just performed.
 Furthermore, make you more relaxed; it is a much simple asana, but difficult to reach perfection.